-In these times of pandemic the skills of organising own work are truly needy.
+In the times of pandemic the skills of organising own work came truly in need

 Self-direction is recognized as a very suitable organising method in expert work.
-A prerequisite for it is understanding the importance of managing one’s own work and trust between employees and employer about the rules of the game in this “low” organization model.
+A prerequisite for it is understanding the importance of managing one’s own work.
+Also trust between employees and employer about the rules of the game in this “low” organization model is essential.

 “If I can’t control their work performance, how do I know the necessary things will be done on time?” ..
 OR ..
 “Am I left alone with my work or do I get support when the diversity of my jobs requires it?” . .
 Very common questions recarding this issue.

-The skills of managing one’s own work are especially emphasized right now, when the need for large-scale remote working surprised the entire planet.
-In addition to self-management, abilities in pair and team work are also now emphasized in a completely new way.
-The need for intermediate-level administrative management and job control can be identified as clearly lower in the self-directed model.
-The human resources saved from them should be allocated to client relations work.
+The skills of managing one’s own work became especially important recently, when the need for large-scale remote working surprised the entire planet.
+In addition to self-management, abilities in pair and team work are also were emphasized in a completely new way.
+The need for intermediate-level administrative management and job control can be identified as clearly lower in the self-directed model, and human resources saved can be allocated e.g. to client relations work.

 Misunderstood and failed self-direction is a ruin of teamwork.
 If each of the team members only optimizes their own work, the quality of team performance will deteriorate and schedules will fail.
-Due to failing projects, uncertainty and mental load increase and errors increase.
-Customers get nervous and the bad spiral only gets worse.
+Due to failing projects, uncertainty and mental load and errors increase.
+Customers get nervous and the bad spiral worsens.

 “Anyone can do this.”